Subscribe

 Different people, different skillsets

-Consider the personality of the person who doesn’t want a map, is happy to work hard only to throw it all away because “that assumption turned out to be wrong,” and to ship everything at 70% quality and completion because it’s “good enough.”
-This all perfect for “Explore.”
-Compare with the person who loves having a clear goal, clear constraints, then designs a way to complete the mission, and executes that mission.
-This is perfect for “Execute.”
-But this isn’t the same personality profile.
-Sometimes people can make the transition; sometimes they can’t.
-This is so difficult to manage, especially when they were critical to your early success.
+Consider the personality of the person who doesn’t want a map, is happy to work hard only to throw it all away because “that assumption turned out to be wrong,” and to ship everything at 50% quality and 50% completion.
+This all perfect for “Explore”.
+Compare with the person who loves having a clear goal, clear constraints, then designs a way to complete the mission, and then executes that mission.
+This is perfect for “Execute”.

 It’s most difficult when that person is you.

-And always is.
+And it always is.

 Transitioning attitude and culture

-It’s not just changing what you do every day, it’s a fundamental change in your attitude, and skillsets, and in the culture of the company.
+It’s not just changing what you do every day, it’s a fundamental change in your attitude, skillsets, and in the culture of the company.

 This is going to be hard.